nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 ## 11.2 How OpenPaige Actually Scrolls

 In reality, neither the text nor the page rectangle within an OpenPaige object ever "moves".
-Whatever coordinates you have set for an OpenPaige object's `page_area` (shape in which text will flow) remains constant and do not change; the same is true for the `vis_area` and `exclude_area`.
+Whatever coördinates you have set for an OpenPaige object's `page_area` (shape in which text will flow) remains constant and do not change; the same is true for the `vis_area` and `exclude_area`.

 The way an OpenPaige object changes its "scrolled" position, however, is by offsetting the display and/or the relative position of a "mouse click" when you call `pgDragSelect` or any other function that translates a coördinate point to a text location.
 The scrolled position is a single vertical and horizontal value maintained within the `pg_ref`; these values are added to the top-left coördinates for text display at drawing time, and they are added to the mouse coördinate when click/dragging.